-Based on the evaluation of the factors discussed in the sections below, VCE has determined that it does not have sufficient information at this time to conclude that proposing and implementing marginal rates following the adopted LMS amendments' schedule would be cost effective or provide incremental benefits to VCE customers or the grid.
-Though results for VCE's AgFIT dynamic rates pilot have been encouraging, as noted in its July 2022 comments to the CEC during its consideration of the LMS, significant uncertainties exist related to a gap in dynamic rate pilot evaluation results and data in VCE's and Pacific Gas & Electric's (PG&E) service area, the level of incremental load shift potential, customer response to market price risks, and customer acceptance of a complex new rate design.
+Based on the evaluation of the factors discussed in the sections below, VCE will participate in Pacific Gas and Electric's (PG&E) Hourly Flex Pricing Pilot Programs (HFP), offering marginal rates to all customer classes.
+Results from VCE's Agriculture Flexible Irrigation Technology (AgFIT) dynamic rates pilot have been encouraging, as noted in its July 2022 comments to the CEC during its consideration of the LMS.
+While uncertainties exist due to the lack of pilot evaluation results and limited real-world data in VCE's and PG&E's service area.
+VCE acknowledged that the potential for load shift, further study of customer response to market prices, and increasing customer acceptance of a complex new rate designs are reasons for VCE to participate in PG&E's HFP Pilots.